 Tips for Common Application

 You’re finally sitting down at your computer and are ready to complete the Common Application but where do you start?
-Will you complete it correctly?
-How long will it take?
-Are there things you should know that will represent you in the best possible light?
-Well, read on.
-Below are a list of Common Application tips we at Signature College Counseling have compiled to help you with this endeavor.
+Read on for a helpful list of Common Application tips we at Signature College Counseling have compiled to help you with this endeavor.
 Remember, the anticipation of the actual event is worse than the event itself.
 Don’t be fearful of completing your Common App, don’t postpone the inevitable, just sit down and do it.
 You will be glad you did so.

-Before you even sit down to complete your Common Application, develop your student resume (See our valuable blog on this that will help you enormously in creating your resume, click here).
+Before you even sit down to complete your Common Application, develop your student resume.
+For additional guidance click here.
 Why should you do this?
-Number 1: this will set you up to easily complete your Honors and Activities section.
-Number 2: about 80% of schools allow you to upload your resume as a part of their application process.
+First, it will set you up to easily complete your Honors and Activities section.
+Second, about 80% of schools allow you to upload your resume as a part of their application process.

-Even though the current year’s Common Application is available each August 1, you can complete the general part of the Common Application (COMMON APP tab) anytime prior to then, from 8/1 of the prior year (e.g., for the 8/1/20 Common Application for the 2020-2021 application year you can complete the general portion of the application beginning 8/1/19.)
+Even though the current year’s Common Application is available each August 1, you can complete the general portion (COMMON APP tab) prior to then.
 This is all of the general information, as in personal and family, honors, activities, high school information.
 Like I say, don’t put off until tomorrow what you can do today!

 Have your social security number on hand while completing the Common App.
 You will need this and are expected to enter this information.

-If you have attended more than one high school, write a paragraph as to why this is the case before you start the application as you will be asked to provide an explanation as part of completing your Common Application.
+If you attended more than one high school, write a paragraph explaining why you did so before you start the application.
+You will be provided an opportunity to add this to your your Common Application.

 You will be expected to enter your guidance counselor’s full name, email and phone number on the Common Application, so gather this information beforehand.

-I don’t typically have my students self-report their test scores (SAT/ACT/AP…etc.).
-For the scores that you are going to send to your list of colleges, you will send them officially.
+Typically we advise our students not to self-report their test scores (SAT/ACT/AP…etc.).
+In the event you choose to submit your test scores to any college on your list, you will send them officially.
 The possibility of entering this incorrectly is high, and in reality, there are few scores that are high enough where you want to self report.
 Just leave it to the official reporting agencies to do so when, and if, you want to report them.
 Note: AP scores are not required to be submitted to any school (other than one that I can think of: Princeton, at least at this time of this blog post).
 They are submitted after you have selected which school you will be attending for credit equivalent approval.

 Write your Common App personal essay early and get it out of the way.
-(Link to the prompts: https://appsupport.commonapp.org/applicantsupport/s/article/What-are-the-2020-2021-Common-Application-essay-prompts) Check to be sure EVERYTHING is spelled correctly and is grammatically correct.
+Check to be sure EVERYTHING is spelled correctly and is grammatically correct.
 Of course, you will have plenty of time prior to submitting your application under the current year’s Common Application to do so, but it’s never too early to check, and double check.

 These tips should help you more efficiently complete your Common Application.